todaypurpose/blog/content/posts/health-money-time.md

 You'll feel great most of your days.

 ### Sleep well
 We spend 1/3 of our life in a bed.
 There are indeniable evidence that sleeping well is beneficial for all aspect of our life.
 We think more sharply, we feel better, we're in a better mood, it also makes [you live longer](https://youtu.be/jhKZIq3SlYE?t=4202).

-Aren't you feeling wonderful after a great night of sleep?.
+Aren't you feeling wonderful after a great night of sleep?
 Invest in a ~~good~~ great mattress.

 ### The best gift to your kids
-A not so common knowledge is that staying healthy is probably the best gift you can give to your kids, even more than giving them inheritance.
+A not so common knowledge is that **staying healthy is probably the best gift you can give to your (grand) kids**, and believe it or not, even more than giving them an inheritance.
+We (usually) love our parents, and (hopefully) you also think about their well being.
+If they're in a not that healthy state, you'll probably have to make sacrifices, changes your plans in order to help them.
+You don't want to be that parent.